barotto/IBMulator/README.md

 ### Command line options

-* `-c PATH` : Sets a configuration file to use.
+* `-c PATH` : Sets a INI configuration file to use.
-* `-u PATH` : Sets a user directory from where the program reads the ini file and stores new files, like screenshots and savestates.
+* `-u PATH` : Sets the directory from where the program reads user files and stores screenshots and savestates.
 * `-v NUM`  : Sets the logging verbosity level. `NUM` can be `0`, `1`, or `2`.
-* `-s NAME` : Load the specified savestate. `NAME` can be a number, or the full savesate name, eg. `-s 1` is the ssame as `-s savestate_0001`.
+* `-r NAME` : Restore the specified savestate. `NAME` can be a number, or the full savesate name, eg. `-r 1` is the ssame as `-r savestate_0001`.
+* `-s`      : Start the machine.

 ## COMPILING